BUYERS GUIDE - WAGONS SMALL

 The Sierra and early Jimnys used to a popular choice for motorhome owners wanting to flat-tow a runabout vehicle with an A-frame coupling, but the necessary neutral gear position in the transfer case has been deleted.
 There is a transmission modification available in the after-market to allow it, but then you can kiss your warranty goodbye.

-The Jimny ‘Lite’ was previewed in mid-2021, with a projected launch date of August 2021.
-The pricing for this more basic specification started at $27 grand and it comes as a manual-only and fitted with drilled steel wheels.
+The Jimny ‘Lite’ was launched in August 2021.
+The pricing for this more basic specification started at $27 grand and it came as a manual-only and fitted with drilled steel wheels.

 On and off road